koesterlab/data-science-for-bioinfo/src/data_formats/yaml.md

 ## debugging YAML

 For a very strict `yaml` linter, check out [`yamllint`](https://yamllint.readthedocs.io/en/stable/).
-It is [available via conda-forge](https://anaconda.org/conda-forge/yamllint), so you can install it into its own `yamllint` conda/mamba evnironment with:
+It is available via the `conda-forge` channel, so you can install it into its own `yamllint` conda/mamba evnironment with:
 ```
 mamba create -n yamllint yamllint
 ```